Alejandrehl/training-react-native/README.md

 * Image: Show an image.
 * Button: Show a Button that the user can press.
 Give us some feedback wherever the user pressed it.

+## FlatList
+1. Turns an array into a list of elements.
+2. We are required to pass in a prop of 'data'.
+3. Also required pass a 'renderItem' prop: Function that will turn each individual element item into an element.
+4. If you are coming from React on the web, you might be used to "Mapping" an array of data to build a list; FlatList in better in React Native.

+* Important/Optional props
+    - horizontal
+    - showHorizontalScrollIndicator

 ## Rules of JSX
 * We can assemble different JSX elements like normal HTML.
 * We configure different JSX elements using props.